AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Introduction

 To tackle this weakness, we propose to directly implant the grid features to the surrounding of the corresponding pixel using an association implantation (AI) module.
-Fig.~\ref{first_shown} simply shows the core idea of our AI module, before feeding the last features into the prediction layer, our AI module is performed: for each pixel, we place the corresponding grid features to its neighbors, then a convolution with $3\times 3$ kernel is followed, this convolution is no longer to capture the pixel-pixel relation but \emph{the relation between pixel and its 9 neighbor grids}, providing the consistent context with the target of Sp Seg.
-Our proposed AI module provides a simple and intuitive way to allow the network to harvest the pixel-neighbor cells context \yx{in an explicit fashion}, which is exactly required by superpixel segmentation.
+Fig.~\ref{first_shown} simply shows the core idea of our AI module, before feeding the last features into the prediction layer, our AI module is performed: for each pixel, we place the corresponding grid features to its neighbors, then a convolution with $3\times 3$ kernel is followed, this convolution is no longer to capture the pixel-pixel relation but \emph{the relation between pixel and its 9 neighbor grids}, providing the consistent context with the target of superpixel segmentation.
+Our proposed AI module provides a simple and intuitive way to allow the network to harvest the pixel-neighbor grids context \yx{in an explicit fashion}, which is exactly required by superpixel segmentation.
 Comparing to existing methods, such a design is more consistent with the target of superpixel segmentation and could give more beneficial support for the subsequent association map inferring.
+To further boost the performance, we employ our proposed AI module in the penultimate and the last layers, such that a hierarchical pixel-grid relation could be perceived, which could make the performance step further.

-Besides, a satisfactory superpixel algorithm should acctually identify the boundary pixels, however, some designs towards this target still missed among existing works.
+Besides, a satisfactory superpixel algorithm should accurately identify the boundary pixels, however, some designs towards this target still missed among existing works.
 To pursue better boundary precision, \yx{we augment the optimization with a boundary-perceiving loss}.
 To be specific, we first sample a set of small local patches on the pixel embedding map along the boundaries.
 Then, the features with the same/different labels in each patch are treated as the positive/negative samples, on which a classification procedure is performed to enhance the compactness of the features with the same label while distinguish the different semantic features.
 Our boundary-perceiving loss encourages the model to pay more attention to discriminate the features around boundaries, consequently, more boundary pixels could be identified.